jordymeow/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 1.3.84 (2023/03/28) =
+* Update: Updated dashboard, and lighter bundles.
+* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
+* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.3.83 (2023/03/27) =
 * Add: New filters to handle the content of the posts.